DataDog/dd-trace-dotnet/README.md

 **The .NET Tracer is currently in Alpha and is not recommended for use in production.**

-Please [check our documentation](https://docs.datadoghq.com/tracing/setup/dotnet) for more details and instructions on setting up .NET tracing.

 Environment|Build Status
 --|--
 Windows|[![Build status](https://datadog-apm.visualstudio.com/dd-trace-csharp/_apis/build/status/Windows)](https://datadog-apm.visualstudio.com/dd-trace-csharp/_build/latest?definitionId=1)
 Linux|[![Build status](https://datadog-apm.visualstudio.com/dd-trace-csharp/_apis/build/status/Linux)](https://datadog-apm.visualstudio.com/dd-trace-csharp/_build/latest?definitionId=2)

+## Installation and Usage

+Please [check our documentation](https://docs.datadoghq.com/tracing/setup/dotnet) for instructions on setting up .NET tracing and details about supported frameworks.

+- Automatic instrumentation on Windows: use the MSI installers on the [Releases](https://github.com/DataDog/dd-trace-csharp/releases) page.
+- Manual instrumentation on all supported frameworks and environments, use the [`Datadog.Trace`](https://www.nuget.org/packages/Datadog.Trace/) NuGet package.
+- OpenTracing support: use the [`Datadog.Trace.OpenTracing`](https://www.nuget.org/packages/Datadog.Trace.OpenTracing/) NuGet package.

+## Development

-## The Components
+### The Components

-**[Datadog Trace Agent](https://github.com/DataDog/datadog-trace-agent)**: a service that runs on your application servers, accepting trace data from the Datadog Tracer and sending it to Datadog.
+**[Datadog Trace Agent](https://github.com/DataDog/datadog-trace-agent)**: A service that runs on your application servers, accepting trace data from the Datadog Tracer and sending it to Datadog.
 The Trace Agent is not part of this repo; it's the same Trace Agent to which all Datadog tracers (e.g. Go, Python, Java, Ruby) send data.

-**[Datadog .NET Tracer](https://github.com/DataDog/dd-trace-csharp)**: a .NET library that lets you trace any piece of your .NET code.
+**[Datadog .NET Tracer](https://github.com/DataDog/dd-trace-csharp)**: This repository.
+A set of .NET libraries that let you trace any piece of your .NET code.
 Supports manual instrumentation and can automatically instrument supported libraries out-of-the-box.

-## Development

 ### Windows